NEW RULES, NEW PLAYERS, AND NEW RISKS

 Enforcement

-What is being sold?
+What is sold?

 The seller is creating and selling a certificate.
 Each serial number represents a tonne of greenhouse gas reduction and sink improvement.